vectorgrp/sil-kit-adapters-qemu/README.md

 **Example:**
 Here is an example that runs the Chardev adapter and demonstrates several forms of parameters that the adapter takes into account:

-    SilKitAdapterQemu --name ChardevAdapter --socket-to-chardev localhost:12345,Namespace::toChardev,VirtualNetwork=Default,fromChardev,Namespace:Namespace,VirtualNetwork:Default
+    SilKitAdapterQemu --name ChardevAdapter --socket-to-chardev localhost:12345,ChardevDemo::toChardev,VirtualNetwork=Default,ChardevDemo::fromChardev,VirtualNetwork:Default

 In the example, `localhost` and port `12345` are used to establish a socket connection between the adapter and the QEMU instance where the Character Device is running.
 On SIL Kit side, the adapter has `ChardevAdapter` as a participant name and uses the default values for the SIL Kit URI connection.
 It subscribes to `toChardev` topic and publishes on `fromChardev` topic.
 Both subscriber and publisher are configured with `VirtualNetwork` label set to `Default` value.
 For the subscriber it is a `Required` label due to the `=` while the publisher one is `Optional` due to the `:`.
-The publisher has the optional `Namespace` label set to `Namespace` value.
-The subscriber requires the `Namespace` label be set to `Namespace` (using syntactic sugar.
-Using the same formulation on the publisher would have made it an optional label)
+The subscriber requires the `Namespace` label be set to `ChardevDemo`.
+The publisher has the optional `Namespace` label set to `ChardevDemo` as well.

 **Note:** Be aware that the QEMU image needs to be running already before you start the adapter application.